aschneiderman/mixed-reality-tools/README.md

 ## Developing WebVR: Using A-Frame ##

 Once you’re ready to get your feet wet developing AR/VR, don’t work with WebVR directly.
-Instead, do what a lot of folks are doing and use a library/platform that is been built on top of it.
-We will probably end up making heavy use of the most popular platform: [A-Frame](https://aframe.io/).

-A-Frame looks like someone saw WebVR and said to themselves, why should I have to write all that JavaScript?
+Instead, do what a lot of people are doing and use a library/platform that is been built on top of it.
+We'll probably end up making heavy use of the most popular platform: [A-Frame](https://aframe.io/).
+A-Frame looks like someone took a lot at WebVR and said,  why should I have to write all that JavaScript?
 Why can’t I write in something like HTML?
-A-Frame is well-documented and has lots of examples to learn from.

 Some Useful Links: